rfly-openha/documents/2_tutorial/local_outlier_factor.md

 lof = local_outlier_factor(points, k)
 ```

-The local outlier factor algorithm.
+The Local Outlier Factor (LOF) of all the points are computed.

-Compute the local outlier factors of all the points outliers by the local outlier factor.
+And the LOF is an algorithm used for outlier detection, which is proposed by Breunig in [1].

 ## Examples